HR-9544-118

 What it does

-This law officially renames the U.S. Postal Service facility at 340 South Loudon Avenue in Baltimore, Maryland, as the "United States Representative Elijah E. Cummings Post Office Building."
-It does not change the building's operations, staffing, funding, or services in any way.
-The designation is symbolic and ceremonial in nature.
+This law designates the United States Postal Service facility at 340 South Loudon Avenue in Baltimore, Maryland, as the "United States Representative Elijah E. Cummings Post Office Building."
+It requires that any future references to this facility in official government documents, maps, regulations, and records use the new name.

 Who benefits